-- Hunter Under Saddle will be a presentation of horse and rider with a focus on the movement, manners, and performance of the horse while exhibiting its natural gaits. - In Hunt Seat Equitation and Hunt Seat Equitation over fences, the judge will focus primarily on the rider's position and style. - A0927 English Hunter Under Saddle Walk Trot/Gait Pony - A0928 Senior English Hunter Under Saddle Walk Trot/Gait Horse - A0929 Junior English Hunter Under Saddle Walk Trot/Gait Horse - A0930 English Hunter Under Saddle Pony (walk, trot/gait, canter) - A0931 Senior English Hunter Under Saddle Horse (walk, trot/gait, canter) - A0932 Junior English Hunter Under Saddle Horse (walk, trot/gait, canter)
+- Hunter Under Saddle will be a presentation of horse and rider with a focus on the movement, manners, and performance of the horse while exhibiting its natural gaits. - In Hunt Seat Equitation and Hunt Seat Equitation over fences, the judge will focus primarily on the rider's position and style.

+A0927 - English Hunter Under Saddle Walk Trot/Gait - Pony

+A0928 - English Hunter Under Saddle - Pony (walk, trot/gait, canter)

-A0933 - Senior Hunt Seat Equitation - Horse or Pony
+A0929 - Senior English Hunter Under Saddle Walk Trot/Gait - Horse

-A0934 - Junior Hunt Seat Equitation - Horse or Pony
+A0930 - Junior English Hunter Under Saddle Walk Trot/Gait - Horse

-A0935 - Senior Hunt Seat Equitation over fences (over fences 18-24" simple course of eight (8) fences)

-A0936 - Junior Hunt Seat Equitation over fences (over fences 18" simple course of eight (8) fences)
+- A0931 Senior English Hunter Under Saddle Horse (walk, trot/gait, canter) - A0932 Junior English Hunter Under Saddle Horse (walk, trot/gait, canter) - A0933 Senior Hunt Seat Equitation Horse or Pony - A0934 Junior Hunt Seat Equitation Horse or Pony - A0935 Senior Hunt Seat Equitation over fences (over fences 18-24" simple course of eight (8) fences) - A0936 Junior Hunt Seat Equitation over fences (over fences 18" simple course of eight (8) fences)